 \subsection{Training Details}

-We follow a two-stage training paradigm, first training Beat, the tokenizer, and then continuing tokens alignment and supervised fine-tuning for HeartcareGPT on Heartcare-220K to enhance domain-specific performance.
+We follow a three-stage training paradigm: (i) training Beat to extract high-fidelity ECG embeddings, (ii) warming up the visual and signal projectors to stabilize feature alignment, and (iii) performing joint instruction fine-tuning on Heartcare-400K for end-to-end modeling.
 This paradigm achieves decoupled feature learning and semantic alignment across stages, enabling the model to maintain signal fidelity while acquiring advanced clinical reasoning capabilities.

-\textbf{Tokenizer Pretraining.} Beat is first trained on PTB-XL dataset.
+\textbf{Training Beat.} Beat is first trained on PTB-XL~\cite{wagner2020ptb} dataset.
 We use a joint supervision strategy to optimize reconstruction and prediction losses simultaneously.
 This stage focuses on learning robust ECG signal representations through DVQ structure.

-\textbf{Multimodal Alignment.} HeartcareGPT is then fine-tuned on Heartcare-220K with identical optimization settings.
-This phased approach preserves high-fidelity signal reconstruction through tokenizer pretraining, and enables cross-modal reasoning via supervised fine-tuning on the multimodal instruction dataset.
+\textbf{Warming Up.} We warm up the visual and signal projectors using paired ECG images and signals, allowing the model to align heterogeneous features in a controlled manner.
+By isolating projector optimization, the model avoids early-stage instability and catastrophic feature distortion.
+This step establishes a coherent multimodal latent space for unified processing.

+\textbf{Joint Fine-Tuning.} We perform full-model instruction fine-tuning on Heartcare-400K, enabling the model to associate ECG inputs with diagnostic reasoning, structured reporting, and question answering.
+The model learns both high-level clinical knowledge and fine-grained ECG interpretation skills.
+This stage integrates all modalities end-to-end, yielding a clinically aligned and diagnostically capable ECG foundation model.

 Hyperparameter configurations for each training stage are detailed in Table~\ref{tab:parameter}.